SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Entanglement, decoupling, and OTOC under SU Symmetry

 Obviously $V_r = I$ provides no nontrivial dynamics, we hence define the OTOC at late time by

 where $V_r$ are taken to be nontrivial Pauli matrices supported on the site $r$ with asymptotically Heisenberg operator $\lim_{t \rightarrow \infty}W(t)$ being replaced by its Haar random dynamics $\widetilde{W} = U W U^\dag$ based on the assumption that we enter the scrambled regime that satisfies at least $2$-design at late time.
 Up to coefficients, this definition uncovers the physical meaning of the lower bound of mutual information in our previous discussion.
-Without the presence of symmetry, the residual value $F^{WV}(r)$ given by the OTOC is exponentially small in the system size $n$ and independent of $r$ as a consequence of non-locality \cite{Hayden2013OTOC,Yoshida-Kitaev2017,Swingle2022}.
+Without the presence of symmetry, the residual value $F^{WV}(r)$ given by the OTOC is exponentially small in the system size $n$ and independent of $r$ as a consequence of non-locality \cite{Hayden2013FastScrambe,Yoshida-Kitaev2017,roberts2016chaos,RobertsChaos2017,Swingle2022}.
 The intuition behind this exponential suppression of residual value in OTOC can be given in the following: $\widetilde{W}$ in the fully scrambled regime has support on all sites so that its expansion coefficients associated with the Pauli basis behave like Gaussian random variables from the law of large numbers.
 Hence, given $V_r$ to be a single Pauli group element, half part of the expansion in Eq.\eqref{eq: late-time-otoc} would anticommute and half commute so that they finally cancel.
-However, we present in Section \ref{sec: late-time-tail} that the late-time spreading of local SU$(d)$ conserved quantities scale in an inverse power law with respect to the number $n$ of sites in the system, which agrees with the generic observation of scrambling in the presence of conservation law \cite{rakovszky2018diffusive, Huang2019OTOC}.
+However, we present in Section \ref{sec: late-time-tail} that the late-time spreading of local SU$(d)$ conserved quantities scale in an inverse power law with respect to the number $n$ of sites in the system, which agrees with the generic observation of scrambling in the presence of conservation law \cite{rakovszky2018diffusive, Huang2019OTOC,yoshida:soft,junyu2020chargescrambler}.

 To be noted, analytical computation to be above equations in the presence of SU$(d)$ conservation law is highly non-trivial.
-For starters, due to the generally super-polynomial scaling of the number of irrep sectors $\lambda \vdash n$, the number of basis elements spanning even $2$-design commutant is intractable (see SM Section II.D for more details).
-To tackle the issue, we borrow techniques from related papers of us \cite{Zheng2021SpeedingUL,SUd-k-Design2023} where we employ group representation-theoretical tools such as the Okounkov-Vershik approach \cite{Onishchik1990}.
-We also refer curious readerships to the self-contained supplementary materials (SM) in this paper.
+Due to the generally super-polynomial scaling of the number of irreps $\lambda \vdash n$, the number of basis elements spanning even $2$-design commutant is intractable (see Appendix \ref{sec:SnCommutant} for more details).
+To tackle the issue, we borrow techniques from Ref.~\cite{Zheng2021SpeedingUL,SUd-k-Design2023} where we employ group representation-theoretical tools such as the Okounkov-Vershik approach \cite{Onishchik1990}.
+Additional information can be found in the self-contained Appendix provided in this paper.